jpiland16/quikommand/README.md

  - `goo:` - for a search on google.com
  - `web:` - to launch the web browser (in this case, `msedge` - see code)
  - `sys:` - to execute a system command

+ ### A note on matching
+ If a match is close enough, then the topmost option will be preselected.
+Otherwise, pressing ENTER will default to searching the web with the given command.